DavidRediger/hello-world/README.md

 # hello-world
-This is th estart of something new
+This is the start of something new